Anon-Planet/thgtoa/chatrooms-rules.md

 This means that those PSA bans are effectively applied on all those rooms and can be issued by admins of these rooms.
 See the next section for information about appeals.

 #### Ban Appeals:<a name="appeals"></a>
-- **If your ban is a local ban issued by room moderators of a specific room: please contact the mods of the room in question to state your case for appealing.
-PSA Admins cannot and will not assist you with local bans.**
+- **Please contact the mods or admins of the room in question to state your case for appealing.**
-- If your ban is a PSA ban (usually formatted as: "date, reason, appeal status") and you are banned on several PSA rooms: please send an e-mail to <appeal@psa.aleeas.com> to state your case for appealing.
-This will notify the admins who can assess your appeal.